Expressive-Tea/expresive-tea/README.md

 }
 ```
 ### Examples
-You can looking into our simple example [here](https://github.com/Zero-OneiT/expressive-tea-sandbox).
+You can looking into our simple example [here](https://github.com/Expressive-Tea/expressive-tea-sandbox), or edit or see how is working on our live preview using th button below.

 <p align="center">
-or edit or see how is working on our live preview
 <br/>
 <a href="https://codesandbox.io/s/expressive-tea-2kmg7?fontsize=14&hidenavigation=1&module=%2Fmain.ts&theme=dark">
 <img src="https://codesandbox.io/static/img/play-codesandbox.svg">